-- Arua Deputy Town Clerk
+'The fact is that urban refugees exist.' - Arua Deputy Town Clerk

 Uganda is widely considered to be one of the world's most progressive host countries, allowing refugees the right to work and freedom of movement and promoting self-reliance through national strategies since the 1990s.
 As of late 2021, Uganda hosts a whopping 2,259,536 refugees, driven in large part by ongoing conflict in South Sudan.
-Indeed, South Sudanese refugees make up the majority of refugees in the country (over 1.2 million) followed by Congolese, Burundians, and Somalis.
+Indeed, South Sudanese refugees make up the majority of refugees in the country (over 1,200,000) followed by Congolese, Burundians, and Somalis.

 In recent years, Uganda has received increasing international attention for the livelihoods and self-reliance opportunities it affords refugees.
-Uganda was one of UNHCR's priority countries for livelihoods initiatives, for example, driven by the 2014-2018 Global Strategy for Livelihoods and is a pilot country of the Comprehensive Refugee Response Framework (CRRF).
+Uganda was one of UNHCR's priority countries for livelihoods initiatives, for example, driven by the 2014-2018 Global Strategy for Livelihoods, and is a pilot country of the Comprehensive Refugee Response Framework (CRRF).
 The country has also gone a step further to include refugees in the National Development Plan II.
-This has translated into the Settlement Transformative Agenda (STA) and the subsequent Refugee and Host Population Empowerment Strategy (ReHoPE).
-In contrast to the policies of many major refugeehosting countries, Uganda is indeed a generous host.
-It is little known that refugees are only considered refugees if they are living within settlements or are legally registered in Kampala, the capital.
+This has translated into the Settlement Transformative Agenda (STA) and the subsequent Refugee and host Population Empowerment Strategy (ReHoPe).

+In contrast to the policies of many major refugee-hosting countries, Uganda is indeed a generous host.
+However, it is littleknown that refugees are only considered refugees if they are living within settlements or are legally registered in Kampala, the capital.
 In other cases, they are generally referred to as 'non-citizens' or 'migrants' and are not considered eligible for special assistance.
-This means that a significant, but unknown, number of urban refugees in Uganda remain unassisted - despite significant needs.
+This means that a significant but unknown number of urban refugees in Uganda remain unassisted - despite significant needs.

-According to UNHCR, there are over 92,000 urban refugees in Uganda (UNHCR 2021).
-However, refugees residing in Kampala alone are estimated to be 300,000 according to Kampala Capital City Authority (KCCA) (Saliba and Silver 2020).
-The number differs due to the fact that KCCA takes into account "those who are registered in settlements but nonetheless spend considerable amounts of time living in Kampala" (Saliba and Silver 2020).
-The number also includes household members of refugee families who have not yet gone through the official asylum process (Saliba and Silver 2020).
-However, in general, nonregistered refugees or those registered elsewhere are not eligible for assistance, leaving a large gap in support for those that may need it most.
+According to UNHCR, there are over 92,000 urban refugees in Uganda.
+However, refugees residing in Kampala alone are estimated to be 300,000 according to Kampala Capital City Authority (KCCA).
+The number differs due to the fact that KCCA takes into account 'those who are registered in settlements but nonetheless spend considerable amounts of time living in Kampala'.
+The number also includes household members of refugee families who have not yet gone through the official asylum process.
+However, in general, non-registered refugees or those registered elsewhere are not eligible for assistance, leaving a large gap in support for those that may need it most.